mun-lang/book/src/ch02-02-functions.md

 }
 ```

-The declaration of `another_function` specifies an argument `x` of the `int`.
-When you want a function to have multiple arguments separate them by comma's:
+The declaration of `another_function` specifies an argument `x` of the `int`
+type.
+When you want a function to have multiple arguments separate them by
+comma's:

 ```mun
 fn main() {